arses-ui/ML_Project/README.md

 # ML_Project
 This is a project that uses machine learning tools to conduct a sentiment analysis using a Kaggle dataset.
-The trained model predicts the quality of products given meta-data like reveiws, summarry, category, etc.
+It performs hyperparameter tuning using grid search to find the best model parameters and generate predictions for Kaggle submission.

 ##Table of Contents
 -[Installation](#installation) <br>